 The Liu Institute for Global Issues

 The Liu Institute is home to the School of Public Policy and Global Affairs and conducts research and seminars in an award-winning space located in the heart of The University of British Columbia’s Vancouver campus.

 Designed by Architectura in collaboration with renowned architect Arthur Erickson, the Liu building sits at the edge of a lush second-growth forest that provides cooling shade and beautiful views.
 The structure’s design incorporates a number of sustainable features aimed at maximizing use of recycled and salvaged materials, minimizing energy and water consumption, and reducing waste.

-In addition to housing Liu Institute research, seminars and events, the Liu building is available to host both UBC and external conferences, meetings and corporate retreats.
+The Liu Institute building is available to host both UBC and external conferences, meetings and corporate retreats.
 The venue offers easy access to UBC’s pedestrian paths and parkades and is wheelchair accessible.
 There is temporary parking in front of the Liu Institute’s NW Marine Drive entrance.
 Services include washrooms, an informal lounge, and a kitchen with a fridge, sink and microwave.

 Host your next conference, meeting or corporate retreat at the Liu Institute.
 Discounts are available for UBC staff and faculty.